ngroegli/hacky-easter-2024/Level 3 - Take It Easy/Weird Code/README.md

 What I can say is, that "#" is not an allowed punycode character.

-Credits: AstroViking for hinting that the empty line has to stay
+Credits for assistance: AstroViking for hinting that the empty line has to stay

 ## The flag
     he2024{puny_code_fun}